ctrf-io/github-test-reporter/README.md

 ### AI Summary

-For a AI summary table, add the `ai` argument to your workflow yaml:
+For a AI summary table, add the `ai` command to your workflow yaml:

 ```yaml
 - name: Publish CTRF AI Test Summary Results